grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 If supernatural monsters are real, this implies a world bleaker than our own.
 We might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc. Conversely, if monsters can hide it means their atrocities are at least comparable to those of human's.

 The Darker World must be like the real world because familiarity is big part of the fantasy here.
 It has to be a world where the players could reasonably imagine themselves to exist, only deviating from reality as much as allows for the existence of monsters without breaking this assumption.
+In a way it is the opposite of traditional fantasy settings, whose appeal is that they offer a clear break from our reality.

 However, the Darker World also supports the core fantasy of urban horror.
-If you want to play angst-ridden characters, you simply must have something to be angsty _about_.
-Although, _Curseborne_ deviates here.
+If you want to play angst-ridden characters, you simply must have something to be angsty _about_. _Curseborne_ deviates here.
 It describes itself as hopepunk, as opposed to the gothic-punk of the WoD.
 Despite some research, I'm still not sure what that means, or what is particularly hopeful about the setting of _Curseborne_, but there you go.

 Well, _Curseborne_ is set in something I'm calling the "Cursed World," but which doesn't actually have a name in the book.
 It's their equivalent of the World of Darkness: the world is literally cursed, crawling with curses.
 Everyone experiences a constant stream of them, creating a permanent, dismal atmosphere, but the Accursed are more cursed.